lakshmi-intechcode/jng_instr_folder/week6/01_ajax_intro/README.md

 ***Back to the lesson***

 * WRAP IT IN CASH
-* jQuery gives us several methods where we can shorten everything we did up top to one command.
+* jQuery gives us several methods where we can shorten everything we did in the previous section into one command.

 ```
 $(document).ready(function(){